 Duluth’s first railroad, the Lake Superior & Mississippi (LS&M), began construction in 1863 in St. Paul.
 It was designed as a portage railway to connect the Twin Cities to the Northern Pacific (NP).
 Jay Cooke was heavily invested in both concerns.
 Both Duluth and Superior wanted the railroad, knowing that it would bring success to the city in which it terminated.
 Because St. Louis County helped Duluth come up with more money than Superior, LS&M’s chief investor—Jay Cooke—chose Duluth.
 This must have infuriated LS&M president William L. Banning, who in 1867 told Duluth officials that “it is not possible to find room on the North Shore either on the lake or bays, to build a railroad, lay out and build a town, or do any kind of commercial business.”

 While the railway began stretching north from St. Paul in 1863, building from Duluth southward did not begin until 1868.
-Starting in downtown Duluth, laborers laid track essentially alongside the St. Louis River to Fond du Lac and on to Thompson.
-It was in Thompson on August 1, 1870, that the final spike was driven, completing the road.
+Starting in downtown Duluth, laborers laid track essentially alongside the St. Louis River to Fond du Lac and on to Thomson.
+It was in Thomson on August 1, 1870, that the final spike was driven, completing the road.
 Passenger service to Duluth began on August 22 of that year, with Banning eating crow as he hosted guests taking a specially-outfitted train to Duluth.
 By the end of the year, trains ran between Duluth and St. Paul every day.

 The LS&M constructed Duluth’s first railroad freight depot at 300 East Michigan Street in 1870 next to grain Elevator A and the breakwater that protected it.
 The next year the LS&M built a five-stall roundhouse on Rice’s Point east of Garfield Avenue.
 The first Union Depot, a passenger station serving LS&M and NP, went up along Fifth Avenue West behind Michigan Street during this time.
 The two-story building had just two rooms on the main floor and was likely built in 1870.
 Cooke’s continued investment in NP stretched his already drained finances, and the great Philadelphia financier went broke in 1873, the same year the NP reached Bismarck, North Dakota.
 The LS&M managed to hang on without Jay Cooke’s money, even adding ten stalls to its roundhouse in 1876.
 But the railroad failed the next year, reorganizing as the St. Paul & Duluth Railroad (SP&D).